 While a detailed consideration of the estimation of the target parameters from \eqref{eq:etof_ellipses} is beyond the scope of this paper, a general discussion seems worthwhile.
 Since the equations are nonlinear, the global solution can be ambiguous.
 This is especially true if single measurements are erroneous.
-Using surplus measurements for averaging maybe desired.
-Then a linearization may be helpful which leads to a local linear Taylor series approximation of \eqref{eq:etof_ellipses}.
+Using surplus measurements for averaging may be desired.
+Then a linearization may be helpful, which leads to a local linear Taylor series approximation of \eqref{eq:etof_ellipses}.
 This is most useful for differential estimation relative to former verified positions.
 This paves the road to achieve a least squares position estimate by applying the Moore-Penrose pseudo inverse to an overdetermined set of linear equations gained from excess measurements.
-This procedure takes also advantage from the target related diversity gain as discussed above.
-However, the choice of bistatic Tx\,/\,Rx sensor pairs should be made very careful which makes it an important issue of resource allocation.
-Not only that the radio access of selected pairs of nodes has to be coordinated and adapted in order to achieve the desired accuracy and resolution of the bistatic measurements.
-In addition to reducing the variance by averaging, an excess number of measurements can also be used to identify outliers that may occur, for example, due to an obstructed LOS.
+This procedure also takes advantage of the target-related diversity gain as discussed above.
+However, the choice of bistatic Tx\,/\,Rx sensor pairs should be made very carefully, which makes it an important issue of resource allocation.
+Not only does the radio access of selected pairs of nodes have to be coordinated and adapted in order to achieve the desired accuracy and resolution of the bistatic measurements.
+In addition to reducing the variance by averaging, an excess number of measurements can also be used to identify outliers that may occur, for example, due to an obstructed \gls{los}.
 The sensor fusion of the measurement data must also be carried out.
-The selection of ISAC nodes also affects data transmission and computation in some fusion centers.
+The selection of \gls{isac} nodes also affects data transmission and computation in some fusion centers.
 The assignment of the nodes depends on their suitability and relevance, which in turn depends on the geometric constellation of the node pairs in relation to the target and other interacting objects.
-This has influence not only to the \gls{snr} of the estimates.
+This has an influence not only on the \gls{snr} of the estimates.
 There is also an error propagation mechanism known from satellite navigation as \gls{gdop} as briefly indicated in \Cref{fig:crossingellipses}.